sunpy/sunpy/docs/tutorial/maps.rst

 Maps
 ****

-In this section of the tutorial, you will learn about the `Map <sunpy.map.GenericMap>` object, the primary data structure provided by sunpy.
+In this section of the tutorial, you will learn about the `Map <sunpy.map.GenericMap>` object.
 Map objects hold two-dimensional data along with the accompanying metadata.
 They can be used with any two-dimensional data array with two spatial axes and FITS-compliant metadata.
 As you will see in this tutorial, the primary advantage of using a Map object over just a bare NumPy array is the ability to perform coordinate aware operations on the underlying array, such as rotating the Map to remove the roll angle of an instrument or cropping a Map to a specific field of view.
 Additionally, because Map is capable of ingesting data from many different sources, it provides a common interface for any two-dimensional data product.

-By the end of this tutorial, you will learn how to create a Map, access the underlying data and metadata, convert physical coordinates to the world coordinate of a Map, and the basics visualizing a Map.
+By the end of this tutorial, you will learn how to create a Map, access the underlying data and metadata, convert between physical coordinates and pixel coordinates of a Map, and the basics of visualizing a Map.
 Additionally, you will learn how to combine multiple Maps into a `~sunpy.map.MapSequence` or a `~sunpy.map.CompositeMap`.

 .. note::